YEARS OF CRIMINAL DEFENCE EXPERIENCE

 - Tax fraud

-How does the crown distinguish between fraud and theft?
+How does the crown distinguish between fraud and theft in Ontario?

 While there are similarities between theft and fraud, there are also important legal differences.